awslabs/fhir-works-on-aws-deployment/USING_IMPLEMENTATION_GUIDES.md

 }
 ```

-Input validation utilizes the resources of type `StructureDefinition` and `ValueSet` available in the IG package.
+Input validation utilizes the resources of type `StructureDefinition`, `ValueSet`, and `CodeSystem` available in the IG package.

 ### Capability Statement

 The server capability statement returned by `GET <API_endpoint>/metadata` is updated to reflect the above features.
-Specifically, the supportedProfile field is populated and additional search parameters have a corresponding searchParam entry.
+Specifically, the `supportedProfile` field is populated and additional search parameters have a corresponding `searchParam` entry.

 For example, after applying the US Core IG, the fragment of the capability statement related to the patient resource is updated to include the following:
 ```